Andy Spencer MBACP registered

 Where I work

 I currently work for RASASC in Guildford who offer counselling for rape and sexual abuse.
-I also have private practices in Godalming, Send, Horsham and Brighton.
+I also have private practices in Godalming, Send, Guildford and Hove.
+I work at the Eaves Counselling and Psycological Services in Surrey, the Sunshine Clinic in Send and the Wilbury Clinic in Hove.

 Training, qualifications & experience

 I hold an Advanced Diploma in Humanistic Counselling.
 I have experience of working in hospices with clients experiencing bereavement and life limiting illness and also with survivors of rape and sexual abuse.
-I have also worked with a number of other different issues, for example relationship counselling, whilst working for different organisations such as Horsham Counselling service.
+I have also worked with a number of other different issues, for example relationship counselling, whilst working for different organisations.
+I can offer either short term or long term counseling.

 There are many different types of counselling.
 The best is the one that suits the client at the time.
-I work mainly with the Gestalt and Transactional Analysis orientations of counselling.
+I work mainly with the Gestalt, Transactional Analysis and Brief Solutions Focused orientations of counseling.

 I am a registered member of the British Association for Counselling and Psychotherapy (BACP) and I work to their ethical guidelines.